 Our academic courses challenge students from across the curriculum to think, speak, and write effectively about music.
 Our performance ensembles bring students and faculty together to perform a diverse repertoire.
 Our program of instrumental and vocal instruction offers students private lessons, coaching, and master classes with exceptional performers drawn from across the country.
 Students find the skills emphasized in music (such as creativity, listening, and collaboration) are transferable to most disciplines and professions.

-Music is a wordless art form that transcends boundaries of language, culture, time and place.
-Whether you are interested in Western classical, popular, or world music, in music of the past or of the present, in creating, performing, or simply listening, the liberal arts is a particularly rich context in which to critically engage with music and the arts.
+As a universal form of human expression, music transcends boundaries of language, culture, time and place.
+Whether you are interested in classical, popular, or world music, in music of the past or the present, in creating, performing, or simply listening, Holy Cross provides a rich context for engagement with music and the arts.

 Students of all interests and passions, regardless of experience, are invited to become a part of our musical community.
 With a distinguished faculty, small classes, and a focus on mentoring, our vibrant program has something for everyone: for students who wish to major in music and for those who wish to explore music one course — or one concert — at a time.

 The Department of Music offers courses in the history, theory, technology, and performance of music that cover topics reaching back through history and around the globe.
 Small classes, individual instruction, interdisciplinary opportunities, and a vibrant cocurricular performance program and concert schedule foster an interconnected environment of dynamic teacher-student interaction and collaboration both inside and outside of the classroom.
 Areas of study include:

 - Audio engineering and music technology

 Lessons are available through the music department for all instruments and voice.

 All students (majors and non-majors) are welcome to join a wide variety of vocal and instrumental ensembles.